DavidEcklund/currency_app/README.md

 presenting rounded figures to the user.

 #### Front end calculation
-I use JavaScript for the calculation, using the rates in the DOM that the user sees.
+I use JavaScript for the calculation, using rates in the DOM.

 ## Further development